Focus on Safety

 Each of the CRTPA's 4 counties (Gadsden, Jefferson, Leon & Wakulla) have a CTST that meets regularly to discuss traffic safety issues.

-The CRTPA actively pursues the expansion of the region's multiuse trail system providing safe transportation options for the capital region.
+The CRTPA actively pursues the expansion of the region's shared use trail system providing safe transportation options for the capital region.

 Congestion Management Plan

-An update to the CRTPA's CMP is currently underway which will identify the region's roadways with identified safety concerns.
+An update to the CRTPA's CMP occurred in 2024 & included an analysis of roadways with safety concerns.

 School Transportation Safety Study

-The CRTPA has initiated a study to improve walking & biking safety for the region’s students.
+The CRTPA has approved a study to improve walking & biking safety for the region’s students (April 2025).

 Transportation Alternatives Program

 The CRTPA region receives federal TA funds to enhance mobility & safety for all roadway users.
-Numerous projects in the CRTPA region have been funded (and continue to be funded) with these funds.
+Numerous projects in the CRTPA region have been funded (and continue to be funded) with TA funds.

 Safety Related Resources & News: